Armored Multi-Purpose Vehicle: AMPV 30mm

+In April 2026, the 1st Cavalry Division fielded the new AMPV 30mm at Fort Hood, Texas.
+The AMPV 30mm is equipped with the Kongsberg MCT-30, a remotely operated, unmanned turret.
+It allows the crew to control the weapon from within the vehicle’s protected hull, reducing their exposure to enemy fire.
+The unmanned design also removes the need for a turret basket, freeing up internal space.

+The 30mm autocannon enables the AMPV to engage lightly armored vehicles and fortified positions and can use programmable airburst ammunition to target small drones and unarmored ground threats.
+This capability allows the vehicle to provide more direct support to maneuver units, rather than operating solely in support or rear-echelon roles.

 Variants proposed by BAE Systems

 C-UAS

-BAE Systems announced in 2024 having tested a variant of the AMPV equipped with a C-UAS turret, the Leonardo M-SHORAD.
+In 2024, BAE Systems revealed a variant of the AMPV with a C-UAS turret, the Leonardo M-SHORAD.

 Engineering vehicle

 An internal BAE project in collaboration with the US Army to develop an engineer vehicle to replace M113's in that role at Echelons Above Brigade (EAB).

 Infantry fighting vehicle

-BAE Systems presented a variant equipped with a remote controlled turret Kongsberg Protector RT20 (30 mm).
+In October 2024, BAE Systems presented a variant with a remote controlled turret Kongsberg Protector RT20 (30 mm).